 That’s a lot to claim for a climbing skin but if High Trail has perfected the adhesive, then they deserve to brag.
 However, the issue with other “glueless” climbing skins has been their performance in cold and dry conditions and their longevity.
-Unfortunately we won’t be able to speak to the longevity of the skins in this review but as the seasons progress, we’ll continue adding notes on this page.
+Unfortunately, we won’t be able to speak to the longevity of the skins in this review but as the season progresses, we’ll continue adding notes on this page.

 - 1 pair of skins (65% mohair, 35% nylon)

 - 2 Eagle toe clip mounts

 - Trimming knife